roshan/ben-mini.github.io/_posts/2024-04-16-da-art-of-business-storytellin.md

 Storytelling is not only important for advertising but for internal team alignment.
 We hear stories about [Airbnb's movie-quality storyboards](https://twitter.com/bchesky/status/1654137863007612930) around its office or [Amazon's Press Release Method](https://maven.com/articles/start-with-the-press-release-amazon-method).
 The key takeaway is that the company must align marketing and product.
 Slogans and one-liners must be brainstormed at the same time patents are being drawn.
 If the product team builds first, then asks marketing to find the story, it's a recipe for disaster.
 It will lead to the customer expecting X but actually receiving Y.

-Although I've never officially been in a product or marketing position, I have observed and read a lot.
+Although I've never officially been in product or marketing, I have observed and read a lot.
 As I pursue my ambitions, I built the following list of tactical methods to bring storytelling into day-to-day development:

 ### 1. Name Things